(j) Provisions (other than for employee benefits)

 Sale of goods

 Revenue from sale of goods is recognised on delivery of merchandise to the customer, when the property in the goods is transferred for a price, and significant risks and rewards have been transferred and no effective ownership control is retained.
 Revenue towards satisfaction of a performance obligation is measured at the amount of transaction price allocated to that performance obligation.
 Amounts disclosed as revenue are, net of returns and allowances, trade discounts, volume rebates, Goods and Services tax (GST) and amounts collected on behalf of third parties.
+Where the Company is the principal in the transaction, the sales are recorded at their gross values.
+Where the Company is effectively the agent in the transaction, the cost of the merchandise is disclosed as a deduction from the gross value.

 The Company considers whether there are other promises in the contract that are separate performance obligations to which a portion of the transaction price needs to be allocated.
 Any amounts received for which the Company does not have any separate performance obligation are considered as a reduction of purchase costs.